2021 Brazilian protests: June

 During his speech in the 2nd day of June, President Bolsonaro was the target of cacerolazos in several cities in the country, including the main capitals, such as São Paulo, Recife, Rio de Janeiro, Salvador, Belo Horizonte, Brasília, among others.
 Protesters criticized the lack of measures taken by the federal government in the fight against COVID-19.
-The statement was made in the context of street demonstrations held on May 29 and the COVID-19 CPI in progress.
+The statement was made in the context of street demonstrations held on 29 May and the COVID-19 CPI in progress.
 The transmission also took place hours after the announcement of the forecast by the governor of São Paulo, João Doria (PSDB), that the entire adult population of his state would be vaccinated against COVID-19 until the end of October.

-A second act took place on the 19th of June, also bringing together social movements.
+A second act took place on 19 June, also bringing together social movements.
 According to the organizers, more than 400 cities were expected to participate in the movement.
 The presence of the ex-President Lula on the demonstration in São Paulo, which took place again on the Paulista Avenue, was speculated, but with repercussions among organizations (fearing to turn the protests into an electoral platform) and Lula himself not confirming whether he would go or not, the rumors quickly disappeared.